johanjvrens/SUnORE-thesis/README.md

 ## Installation

-Clone the git repo - `git clone git://github.com/johanjvrens/SUnORE-thesis.git` - or [download it](https://github.com/johanjvrens/SUnORE-thesis/zipball/master) and then rename the directory to the name of your thesis.
+Clone the git repo - `git clone git://github.com/johanjvrens/SUnORE-thesis.git` - or [download the latest stable release](https://github.com/johanjvrens/SUnORE-thesis/releases/latest) and then rename the directory to the name of your thesis.

 ## Quick Start
 ###Linux / Mac